vivacon-org/Interpreter/README.md

-Viva is an imperative, dynamically typed language, support OOP, first class function, inspired by JS.
+Viva is an imperative, lax, dynamically typed language, support OOP, first class function, inspired by JS.

 The current version is implemented based on JVM lang and tree walk interpreter.